Cancer in the brain

 Cancer in the brain is major focus area and a multidisciplinary team specialises in treating all types of brain tumours.
 Treatment of cancer in the brain has been optimised by the department over the last five years with new techniques and patient logistics as well as database registries.

 Surgery is usually the most effective first line choice for treatment of brain tumours.
-Tumours are removed to the greatest extent possible using advanced equipment such as intraoperative MRI scanners and image-guided systems for precise surgical navigation.
+Tumours are removed to the greatest extent possible using advanced equipment such as image-guided systems for precise surgical navigation.
 Intraoperative mapping of the functional brain allows for more extensive resection of tumours and seizure foci, with less risk of producing sensory motor or language deficits.

 Our neurosurgeons work closely together with radiation oncologists to optimise radiation therapy, and treatment planning and adjuvant therapy for brain tumours is managed by adult and paediatric neuro-oncologists.
-Aarhus University Hospital will in 2018 also be able to treat brain tumours at The Danish Centre for Particle Therapy.
+Aarhus University Hospital is also able to treat brain tumours at The Danish Centre for Particle Therapy.

 Research is conducted in collaboration with the Department of Oncology at Aarhus University Hospital and a range of international partners.